Information for International Students

 Interested in coming to Washington DC for your PhD at Georgetown University?

 Like most universities in the United States, students do not usually choose a PhD project or PhD supervisor until after they arrive.
 Students attend a year of coursework and then commence small research rotations to get exposure to different areas of expertise.
 Students with clear research interests or advanced (Masters) standing are encouraged to begin research as soon as they can.
-Please consult the research interests of our faculty.
+Please consult the research interests of our faculty (new window).

 You may be surprised at how rapidly you feel at home here!
 Georgetown University offers a vibrant international community in one of the most international of cities in the United States.
 The complete application requirements are described on our Graduate School Information Page.
 Specific details for our international applicants are provided below.